parismita/Experiments/README.md

+In this Repo, XXXX-2-BM corresponds to MutBM and XXXX-2 corresponds to AnonM

 # View benchmarks used
 - We present results for 3 benchmarks: XData-BM, LargeJoin, TPCH.
 - `/benchamrks/<benchmark-name>` directory contains following files.